Retail has been turned on its head. From how supply chains are managed to the way people shop, things have changed in drastic ways.

 Just-in-time (JIT) is the grandfather of data-enabled supply chain logistics.
 Inspired by supermarket inventory management systems, car maker Toyota set out to make their production cycles much more efficient by implementing a system that forecasts demand and keeps the smallest possible buffer inventory on hand to cover that demand.
 This results in reduced excess inventory, lower overhead costs, and frees up working capital.
 To make this work however, requires analysis of past production/inventory data.
 JIT is only possible with robust data analytics in place.
 To date, Toyota still implements JIT at its production plants across the globe, as do Coca Cola, McDonalds, Dell and Harley Davidson.

 In a recent survey of 100 retail professionals, 61% are implementing new supply chain strategies designed to meet modern consumers’ expectations.
 Of those, 88% indicated that data-driven supply chains are helping them to exceed customer expectations, while 84% claim they allow them to give customers more control over their experiences.
 As importantly, 99 of the 100 surveyed felt that big data analytics had direct or indirect benefits to customer experience.
+Click here to discover other ways that data analytics can help to optimise supply chains.

 Today, retail technology reaches further, deeper, and is far more insightful than just online shopping.
 True alignment of demand, planning, and inventory is now available to all businesses, yet there are still many retailers that show signs of uncertainty when it comes to implementing data analytics that truly captures insights.
 Whether it is forecasting, sales conversion or supply chains, quality data analytics is crucial in ensuring accuracy and success.